Count Network Autoregression: Stability results for count network time series

 \subsection{Log-linear PNAR models}

 Recall model \eqref{lin1}.
 The network effect $\beta_1$ of model \eqref{lin1} is typically expected to be positive, see \cite{chen2013}, and the impact of $Y_{i,t-1}$ is positive, as well.
 Hence, positive constraints on the parameters are theoretically justifiable as well as practically sound.
-However, in order to allow a natural link to the GLM theory, \cite{McCullaghandNelder(1989)}, and allowing the possibility to insert covariates as well as coefficients which take values on the entire real line, we propose the following log-linear model, see \cite{fok2011}:
+However, in order to allow a natural link to the GLM theory, \cite{McCullaghandNelder(1989)}, and allowing the possibility to iclude covariates as well as real valued coefficients, we additionally study the following log-linear model, see \cite{fok2011}:

-where $\nu_{i,t}=\log(\lambda_{i,t})$ for every $i=1,\dots,N$.
+where $\nu_{i,t}=\log(\lambda_{i,t})$ for every $i=1,\dots, N$.
 No parameters constraints are required for model \eqref{log_lin1} since $\nu_{i,t}\in\R$.
-The interpretation of all parameters remains the same as in the case of \eqref{lin1}.
+Interpretation of all parameters is the same, as in the case of \eqref{lin1}, but in the logarithmic scale.
 Again, the model can be rewritten in vectorial form, as in the case of model \eqref{lin2}